Peterson names Grover Beach officials she believes took bribes

 Two of the former grow supervisors, who have asked to remain unnamed because of fear of retaliation, said Dayspring paid $100,000 to Shoals at a restaurant to secure one of the lucrative city cannabis shop permits.

-Another former grow supervisor, also Tony Brocking, said Dayspring boasted of paying public officials.
+Another former grow supervisor, Tony Brocking, said Dayspring boasted of paying public officials.

 “Dayspring told me he paid the mayor $100,000,” Brocking said.
 “He was guaranteed a spot.”